 Discover vibrant green tea plantations and the lofty Zomba Plateau when you travel to Malawi, ideal for a day’s hike in the clear mountain air.
 If you’re feeling adventurous, go on an overnight hike to the top of Mulanje Mountain, the highest in Central Africa.
 Explore Liwonde National Park or the rolling highlands of the Nyika Plateau, ideal for cycling and horse riding safaris.

 The mineral-rich and crystal clear Lake Malawi, the ‘Lake of Stars’, stretches over 300 miles and is a haven for watersports, pure relaxation and beautiful beaches, particularly on Likoma Island and around Cape Maclear.
-Explore the famous star beds on your Malawi vacation for that perfect dream-filled sleep!
+Explore the famous star beds on your Malawi tour for that perfect dream-filled sleep!

 Malawi has a subtropical climate throughout the year.
 Although it is very warm all year round, a clear distinction must be drawn between the dry and the rainy season.
 Follow this link for an overview on the best time to visit Malawi.

 Why is Malawi known as Africa’s warm heart?
 Undoubtedly it is because of the people’s friendliness and community cohesion.
 During your Malawi tours, you’ll find that the people here live in extended families huts in the rural areas of the country and are of Bantu origin.